• Simple Recipes

 Crumb Topping

-• Combine diced cold butter, sugar, flour and cinnamon and mix together with a pastry cutter or your fingers until you create a crumbly, sandy texture and set aside.
+• In a separate bowl, prepare the crumb topping by adding diced cold butter, sugar, flour and cinnamon to a small bowl then mixing together with a fork or your fingers until you create a crumbly, sandy texture.

 Blueberry Muffin Bread

-• In the bowl of a stand mixer or in a medium mixing bowl, combine the flour, sugar, salt, baking soda and baking powder.
+• Preheat the oven to 350°F, then in the bowl of a stand mixer or in a mixing bowl, combine the dry ingredients on low speed: flour, sugar, salt, baking soda and baking powder.

-• Add in the oil, milk, vanilla extract and eggs and mix until just combined.
+• Add the wet ingredients, milk, oil, milk, eggs and vanilla extract, to the bowl and mix until just combined.

-• Using a spatula, carefully fold in your drained blueberries until just incorporated.
+• Carefully fold in the blueberries until they're just incorporated.

-• Pour batter into a prepared loaf pan (see in tips).
+• Pour the batter into a prepared loaf pan.

-• Spread crumb topping mixture in a single layer over top of the batter.
+• Spread the crumble topping mixture in a single layer over top of the batter.

-• Bake at 350°F for 50 minutes, cover with aluminum foil and then bake another 10 minutes.
+• Bake the bread in a preheated oven at 350°F for 50 minutes, then cover with aluminum foil and bake another 10-15 minutes or until the center of the loaf is done and the top is golden brown.

-• Remove form the oven and allow to cool 5-10 minutes before eating.
+• Remove the bread from the oven and allow it to cool 5-10 minutes before enjoying!

 Notes

-• If you’re using frozen blueberries, like I did, set them out 30 to 60 minutes before you’re ready to make the bread to allow them to thaw.
-You can also let them thaw in the refrigerator over night.
+• If you’re using frozen blueberries, set them out 30 to 60 minutes before you’re ready to make the bread to allow them to thaw.
+You can also let them thaw in the refrigerator overnight.

-• Prepare your loaf pan by adding a small amount of vegetable or coconut oil and rubbing it on all sides.
-Then add your parchment paper on top.
+• Prepare your loaf pan by adding a small amount of oil to the bottom of the pan and rubbing it on all sides, Then add your parchment paper on top.
 The oil will help the parchment paper stick to the sides and be easier to work with.

 ARE YOU LOOKING FOR MORE RECIPES LIKE THIS ONE?

-Looking for more easy recipes like this blueberry muffin bread ?
+Looking for more easy quick bread recipes like this blueberry muffin bread ?
 Check these out!

 • Banana Nut Bread